Drewshka/test_app_6/README.md

 # README

-1. Complete Ruby on Rails Developer
+1. First Test repo on the Complete Ruby on Rails Developer by Andrew Stevenson